-2. The proposal document regarding the introduction of a research degree in a recognised college will include a summary of the structures and standards in place in the institution to support the application in question and include relevant and appropriate links and references.
+2. The proposal document regarding the introduction of a research degree in a Recognised College will include a summary of the structures and standards in place in the institution to support the application in question and include relevant and appropriate links and references.

 The following headings may be useful as a starting point and indicate the range of areas that should be addressed in the proposal.
-They are adapted from QQI's (2019) Ireland's Framework of Good Practice for Research Degree Programmes.
-Depending on the discipline area of the research degree programme it may be necessary to widen the scope and include other criteria.
-The list below is neither prescriptive nor exhaustive:
+They are taken from Good Practice in the Organisation of PhD Programmes in Irish Higher Education11.
+Depending on the discipline area of the research degree programme it may be necessary to widen the scope and include other criteria12.
+The list below is neither prescriptive nor exhaustive.